Skip to content

 };

-Note that when using jest or webpack the default value for runAllTestsWhenNoAffectedTests will be to true.
+Note that when using jest, vitest, or webpack the default value for runAllTestsWhenNoAffectedTests will be false.

 Also note that this setting always behaves runAllTestsWhenNoAffectedTests set to false when using the Smart Start or Exclusive Test Run features.